rRuseva/python-academy/README.md

 # python-academy

-Introduction to python programming ;)
+Implementation of exercises from an Introduction to Python Programming course, along with the final course project: Smart Gardening.